Disorders and Diseases of Hamsters

 Pneumonia, or inflammation of the lungs, is not common in hamsters.
-When it does occur, it is usually the result of infection with one or more kinds of bacteria, either by themselves or together with viruses and other types of infectious agents.
-The bacteria that often cause pneumonia are normally present in the respiratory or digestive system in small numbers.
-These bacteria can multiply and lead to illness, however, when sudden changes in a hamster's environment, especially temperature, cause stress.
-Stress makes it harder for a hamster's body to fight off infection.
+When it does occur, it is usually the result of infection with one or more kinds of bacteria, either alone or together with viruses and other types of infectious agents.
+The bacteria that cause pneumonia are normally present in the respiratory or digestive system in small numbers.
+These bacteria can multiply and lead to illness when sudden changes in a hamster’s environment, especially temperature, cause stress.
+Stress makes it harder for a hamster’s body to fight off infection.

 Signs that a hamster is sick with pneumonia include pus or mucus oozing from the nose or eyes, difficulty breathing, loss of appetite, and lack of activity.
-Your veterinarian can diagnose pneumonia by doing an examination or performing laboratory tests on the discharge.
+Your veterinarian can diagnose pneumonia by doing an examination or performing laboratory tests.
 Treatment is usually not effective, but antibiotics can help in mild cases.
 Other things that can make a sick hamster more comfortable include giving it fluids by injection, keeping its cage warm and dry, and minimizing stress.
-If several hamsters live together, it is important to remove the sick hamster from the other hamsters, and to keep the living area clean and sanitary.
+If several hamsters live together, it is important to remove the sick hamster from the other hamsters and to keep the living area clean and sanitary.

 This virus is rare in hamsters, but it is highly contagious.
 The virus is spread from one hamster to another by sneezing or coughing.
 In newborn hamsters, this virus can cause dripping or oozing from the nose, trouble breathing, pneumonia, and death.
 Adult hamsters usually do not have signs.
 Bacterial infection can occur simultaneously with the viral infection.
 Your veterinarian can identify this illness by laboratory tests.